okyeron/2Host/README.md

 Here are a few examples of usbmidi hosts which could be connected together:

--norns
--organelle
--orca
+hardware
+- norns
+- organelle
--ansible (needs testing)
+- ansible (needs testing)
--ipad (with Camera Connection kit)
+- ipad (with Camera Connection kit)
--ableton or other DAW on your computer
--raspberry pi (pisound, etc.)
+- raspberry pi (pisound, etc.)

--etc.
+software on any computer
+- ableton
+- orca
+- VCV Rack
+- etc.

 ## Build and BOM